roarke/deepimaging.github.io/projectinfo.md

 title: Project Info
 permalink: /proj-info/
 ---
-Info for the final project.
+Info for the final project will be available soon.